FinweLtd/orion360-sdk-pro-examples-android/README.md

 An example of bindings for creating a player with a rear-view mirror.

-In this example, two viewports and two cameras are used for simultanouesly showing two different views to the same equirectangular mono panorama video.
+In this example, two viewports and two cameras are used for simultaneously showing two different views to the same equirectangular mono panorama video.
 In short, this configuration requires the following steps:

 - Define one _OrionView_ in XML layout.
 This is where Orion360 will render its output.
 - Create two _OrionViewports_ in Java code.
 This will define the internal layout of the _OrionView_ so that one viewport covers the whole _OrionView_ and another smaller one is put on top of it.
 Bind them to _OrionView_.
 Map the first viewport to the main camera and the second viewport to the rear-view camera.